 Under- and over-sampling are not necessarily mutually exclusive.
 For extremely unbalance cases (e.g. IR > 100), a hybrid/combined sampling approach can be very effective.
 In this scheme, first the majority class is randomly under-sampled until a pre-specified IR is attained.
 Second, an over-sampling technique (e.g., SMOTE) is used to further balance the dataset by increasing the number of observations in the minority class.
 If a robust performance metric is used achieving full balance is not required.
-For example, the area under the ROC curve (AUROC)3,5 IR<10).
-To explore the extent to which these resampling schemes can mitigate the negative effects of class imbalance on the training of a classifier, we’ll track the performance of a decision tree classifier trained on cells and tested on cells.
+For example, the area under the ROC curve (AUROC)3,5 often outperforms overall accuracy as a training metric with relatively small IRs (e.g., IR<10).
+To explore the extent to which these resampling schemes can mitigate the negative effects of class imbalance on the training of a classifier, we’ll track the performance of a decision tree classifier trained on 1,000 cells and tested on 10,000 cells.
+Two main observations can be made based on the testing results (Fig 2.).
 First, when no subsampling is applied (NULL), the performance of our classifier deteriorates quickly with increasing IR.
 For IR ≥ 10, the classifier training process completely ignores the minority class and the classifier naively labels all cells as normal.
-This behavior corresponds to zero sensitivity AUROC = 0.5.
+This behavior corresponds to zero sensitivity (how well we predict diseased cells) and the AUROC = 0.5 as the specificity (how well we predict normal cells) is equal to one.
 On the other hand, when under-sampling was used to balance the training data, the model’s performance improved for IR ≤ 100.
 At IR = 333 the classifier performed naively but this time labeling all cells as diseased.

 (two column) Fig. 2 | The holdout predictive performance of the CART decision tree model for classifying normal and diseased cells with no subsampling and under-sampling applied to training datasets having IR of 1, 5, 10, 25, 100, and 333.
-The three panels capture a. accuracy, (b) sensitivity, and (c) AUROC predictive performances versus the imbalance ratio in the training dataset with no resampling (under-sampling was used to obtain IR = 1 in all cases).
+The three panels capture a. specificity, b. sensitivity, and c.
+AUROC predictive performances versus the imbalance ratio in the training dataset with no resampling (under-sampling was used to obtain IR = 1 in all cases).
 The x-axis, Imbalance Ratio, spacing is scaled using a logarithmic transformation to facilitate the visualization of the highly skewed IR values.

 Under-sampling isn’t necessarily the best approach, however.
-In 3 we repeat the assessment for over-sampling and SMOTE. oth under- and SMOTE sampling generally improve sensitivity, and AUROC for IR ≤ 100 when compared to over-sampling.
+In Fig. 3, we repeat the assessment for over-sampling and SMOTE.
+Both under- and SMOTE sampling generally improve the sensitivity, and AUROC for IR ≤ 100 when compared to over-sampling.
 All subsampling strategies resulted in a naive model for IR = 333, with no diseased cell predictions for under-sampling, and no normal cell predictions for the over-sampling and SMOTE cases.
 This is not surprising since: (a) 6 total (3 diseased and 3 normal cases) are not sufficient for training a representative decision tree model that captures normal and diseased cells not observed in the training set; (b) 3 diseased cases are not sufficient to generate synthetic examples, with the default k-nearest neighbor value equal to 5, and hence, the algorithm’s implementation converged to an over-sampling method; and (c) the over-sampling based on 3 diseased observations resulted in an over-fit model where we were able to detect diseased cases in training but not in the test/holdout application.